Fabian1409/fda/README.md

+# Name
-name = Fabian Gruber
+Fabian Gruber

+# Matriculation number
-matriculation number = 11908627
+11908627

 # Setup
 all projects are implemented using Rust.